up42/docs/source/up42-blocks/processing/land-cover.rst

 the input imagery pixels a discrete land cover class (e.g. water, forest, urban, desert etc.).

-This block is beta version of a land cover classifier trained with Pléiades/SPOT imagery over **mulitple locations**.
+This block is beta version of a land cover classifier trained with Pléiades/SPOT imagery over **multiple locations**.
 The block accepts 4 or 5 as number of classes to be inferred.
 In case of 4 classes the model treats Barren Land and Urban as a single class.
 Currently, classification output consists of following classes: